C - Data Types

 2. Secondary Data Type

-1. Primary Data Type: Primary data types are also known as Primitive or Pre-defined data types.
+Primary data type are also known as Primitive or Pre-defined data types.
 It is divided into 3 categories.

 S.No.
 Data Type Size Format Range